learn-co-students/react-component-updating-lab-online-web-sp-000/README.md

-Changing the font color here may make it clearer to observe - each Timer is updating based on the interval, but _is also subject_ to updates to the state of it's parent component, App.
+Changing the font color here may make it clearer to observe - each Timer is updating based on the interval, but _is also subject_ to updates to the state of its parent component, App.
 App's state is connected to the buttons within the Controls component, so when the `-` and `+` buttons are pressed, it causes App, and subsequently, each Timer, to update.